BechtelCanDoIt/ScottBechtelTechPR/README.md

 # ScottBechtelTechPR
 These articles/patterns are AI Generated.
-Double check in case I haven't yet.
+Double check validity in case I haven't yet.